nathanl/consolation/README.markdown

 console.log('here we are in the top level...');
 ```

-Then paste the following (uncommented) in your browser's JS console.
+Then paste the following in your browser's JS console.

 ```javascript
 console.warn('hi there', {number: 9});